Kozyn

-Kozyn is situated on the rivers Dnieper and Kozynka, 25 km. to the south of Kyiv.
+Kozyn is situated on the rivers Dnieper and the Kozynka, 25 km. to the south of Kyiv.

 In Red Cavalry, Isaac Babel includes a one-page description of the Jewish cemetery in Kozyn.
 'A cemetery in a Jewish shtetl.
 Assyria and the mysterious decay of the East on the weed-cluttered fields of Volyn.'

+Until 26 January 2024, Kozyn was a designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kozyn became a rural settlement.